TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-01-15-is-your-changelog-useful-or-just-boring-plain-text-and-how-to-fix-that.md

 I've asked all these questions when I was investigating bug in packages I used.

 Often, release descriptions are not so detailed.
-In that case it is **really helpful to have comparision to previous version**, e.g. [3.1 to 3.2](https://github.com/Symplify/Symplify/compare/v3.1.0...v3.2.0).
+In that case it is **really helpful to have comparison to previous version**, e.g. [3.1 to 3.2](https://github.com/Symplify/Symplify/compare/v3.1.0...v3.2.0).

 But all of this requires time.
 A time that maintainer usually puts to new features or resolving bugs.